 There’s a more extreme version of this one:

 I don’t know about you.
 But when it comes to my screening criteria, that’s right up there with married guys, the toothless, and convicted felons on probation.

-6. When you come back from doing something amazing, he doesn’t have much to say.
+6. When you come back from doing something badass, he doesn’t have much to say.

 This is a big one.
 If you’ve just climbed your first Class 4 fourteener or spent a month trekking in the Dolomites, there should be a little more to the reunion conversation than, “That’s nice.
 Hey, I watched the new season of House of Cards while you were gone, and it sucked.”

 7. You have to corner him in order to show him your trip pictures.

 It could be that he’s just too self-absorbed to share your joy with you.
 But it could also be that your pictures remind him of just how different the two of you are.

 Speaking of that class 4 ascent, you’ve got 238 likes and 75 comments on your summit pic.
 Many are from people you haven’t talked to since elementary school.
 But your loving boyfriend?
 He’s over on his own page posting his personal review of the new Drive-By Truckers album.